Church of the Faroe Islands: Nationalist revival

-When the Danish trade monopoly was lifted in 1856, Faroese society started to boom both economically and culturally.
-The restoration of long-suppressed Faroese culture also led to changes in Christianity on the islands.
-After great contention, Faroese was given the same status as Danish in hymns and preaching in 1924–25.
-The ecclesiastical rituals (christening, burial, marriage etc.) were introduced in Faroese in 1930, and in 1961, the authorised Faroese edition of the Bible was published.
-During the first half of the 20th century, dean Jákup Dahl had translated the New Testament from Greek, and published it in 1937.
-Dahl also translated the psalms from the Old Testament, and after his death in 1944, a vicar named Kristian Osvald Viderø continued to translate the rest of the Bible from Hebrew.
-In 1963, the first Faroese hymn book was published, and in the same year, the old title of dean was upgraded to deputy bishop.
-In 1977, the first female vicar was ordained, and in 1990, the Faroe Islands became an independent diocese with its own bishop within the Church of Denmark.
+The lifting of the Danish trade monopoly in 1856 led to a resurgence of Faroese culture, which had been suppressed for a long time.
+This influenced the Christianity that was practiced and observed on the islands.

+In the early 20th century, after considerable debate and effort, Faroese language gained equal status with Danish in religious practices, specifically in hymns and sermons, around 1924-25.
+This was extended to ecclesiastical rituals such as christenings, burials, and marriages in 1930.

+A pivotal figure in this linguistic and cultural shift was Dean Jákup Dahl, who translated the New Testament from Greek, publishing it in 1937.
+Following Dahl's death in 1944, his work was continued by Vicar Kristian Osvald Viderø, who translated the rest of the Bible from Hebrew.
+The first authorized Faroese edition of the Bible was published in 1961.

+The year 1963 saw two notable developments: the publication of the first Faroese hymn book and the elevation of the ecclesiastical position of dean to deputy bishop.
+The church's first female vicar was ordained in 1977.
+Then, in 1990, the Faroe Islands were established as an independent diocese within the Church of Denmark, appointing their own bishop.

+21st century

-In 2005, the Faroes signed a treaty with Denmark that allowed for the take over of most public institutions, including the Vágar Airport and the People's Church.
-On 29 July 2007, on the date of the national holiday - Ólavsøka, the Faroese Church became totally independent of the Church of Denmark.
+In 2005, the Faroes signed a treaty with Denmark that allowed for the take over of most public institutions, including the Vágar Airport and the church.
+On 29 July 2007, on the date of the national holiday, Ólavsøka, the Faroese Church became totally independent of the Church of Denmark.

-Current leadership
+In 2025, the church became a part of the Porvoo Communion, a communion incorporating Anglican and Lutheran churches in Europe.

+Membership statistics

+Leadership

 The Bishop (Biskupur) of the Faroe Islands is the Right Reverend Jógvan Fríðriksson, who is the church's chief pastor.
 Born on 19 February 1957, he was ordained in 1985 and worked as a parish priest on the Faroese island of Eysturoy.
 He was consecrated as bishop in 2007, and is the first bishop of the independent Church of the Faroe Islands, following its independence from the Church of Denmark.
 The Bishop's seat is at Tórshavn Cathedral.

 The Cathedral Dean (Dómpróstur) of Tórshavn Cathedral is the Very Reverend Uni Næs.
 The Dean is the second most senior cleric, deputising for the Bishop in his absence, and sits ex officio on the Church of the Faroe Islands ministerial council.

-There are around twenty-five ordained priests serving the churches and chaplaincies of the Church of the Faroe Islands.
+There are about 25 ordained priests serving the churches and chaplaincies of the Church of the Faroe Islands.
 Around 60 churches and chapels are grouped into 14 parishes across the country.
 The Church of the Faroe Islands clergy directory lists 25 parish priests (Sóknarprestur), of whom one also serves as hospital chaplain, and one as diocesan exorcist.